 When I see children or teenagers with sleep difficulties, the first questions in my mind are, “What is bedtime like?
 What time is it?
 How long does it take to fall asleep?”
-One of the best treatments for insomnia is frequently adjusting the timing of bedtime at night.
+Often, one of the best treatments for insomnia is adjusting the timing of bedtime at night.
 It does not entail any prescriptions or side effects, just a recalibration in the schedule of the child and the family.
 The goal of adjusting bedtime is to use the natural need for sleep to address sleep problems.

 Why Do You Fall Asleep?

 In sleep medicine, we talk about two systems in the body which help people to fall asleep on time.
 Today we are talking about the homeostatic sleep drive.
 Although it has a complicated name, it is easy to understand.
 The longer you stay awake, the sleepier you are.
 Sleep drive essentially is your likelihood of falling asleep at a given time.
 Interestingly, this phenomenon is caused by the gradual accumulation of a neurotransmitter called adenosine during the day which is gradually reduce during sleep.
 The second system is called the circadian system or body clock and I will cover it in a later post.